20+ Best Things to Do at Woodbine Beach 2023

 13. Visit the Iconic Leuty Lifeguard Station

-Just a 10 minute walk from Woodbine beach east you will come to an area of the beach known as Kew Gardens.
-Here you will see one of the most photographed and iconic landmarks in the Beaches, the Leuty lifeguard station.
+Just a 10-minute walk along the boardwalk from Woodbine Avenue, you will arrive at the Leuty Lifeguard Station.
+This is one of the most photographed and iconic landmarks in the Beaches.

 The Leuty lifeguard station is over 100 years old and became a protected structure under the Ontario Heritage Act in 1993.
 This is also one of the best places to catch the sunset in Toronto.

-⭐️ Local Tip: Come to the Leuty lifeguard station in the early morning or at sunset to see amateur and professional beach photographers snapping photos of this historic beach structure with the city skyline in the background.
+⭐️ Local Tip: Come to the Leuty Lifeguard Station at sunrise or sunset to see amateur and professional beach photographers snapping photos of this historic beach structure with the city skyline in the background.

 14. Enjoy an Ice Cream at Beaches N’ Cream